philip-amortila/l1-coverability/README.md

 Things to change in the code:

-- sys.path in Line 4 (at time of writing) of collect_baseline.py.
+- sys.path in Line 4 of collect_baseline.py.